StuntsPT/pyRona/README.md

 Installing *pyRona* can be as simple as typing `pip3 install pyRona` from the command line.
 For more information, and platform specific instructions, please consult the [relevant manual section](http://pyrona.readthedocs.io/en/latest/install/).

+## Citation

+If you use `pyRona` please cite our pre-print: [New insights on adaptation and population structure of cork oak using genotyping by sequencing](https://doi.org/10.1101/263160)

 ## License

 *pyRona* is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0-standalone.html).